JorelAli/CommandAPI/docssrc/src/commandarguments.md

 ## Access unsafe arguments

+When [accessing arguments](#access-arguments) you need to cast the `Object` returned by these methods to the type the argument returns.
+More about casting arguments [here](./arguments.md#argument-casting).

+However, the `CommandArguments` class provides a way to remove the need to cast the arguments which is referred to as `unsafe arguments` in this page.

 Accessing unsafe arguments is a nice way to shorten your code as you do not need to cast the argument to its corresponding type.

+_insert example of what an unsafe argument is_

 Unsafe arguments can also be accessed by their node names and their indices.